Skip to main content

 Bachelor of Arts (B.A.)

 Communication is central to human interaction.
-A Communication Sciences and Disorders degree from UND prepares you to pursue professional work, including a graduate degree in speech-language pathology or audiology.
+A Communication Sciences and Disorders degree from UND prepares you work as a speech-language pathology assistant, or pursue a graduate degree in speech-language pathology or audiology.

 Program type: